GeekZoneHQ/web/readme.md

 DATABASE_PORT=5432
 EOF
 ```
-17. Create the database tables by running the migrations `python3 manage.py migrate`
+17. Run the database migrations `python3 manage.py migrate`
-1. Install RabbitMQ `sudo apt-get install rabbitmq-server`
+18. Install RabbitMQ `sudo apt-get install rabbitmq-server`
-1. Run RabbitMQ `sudo systemctl enable rabbitmq-server`
+19. Configure RabbitMQ to start on boot `sudo systemctl enable rabbitmq-server`
-1. Run the celery worker `celery -A web worker --loglevel=info`
+20. Run the celery worker `celery -A web worker --loglevel=info`
-11. Run the local server `python3 manage.py runserver`.
+21. Run the local server `python3 manage.py runserver`.
 If you navigate to `http://localhost:8000/memberships/register` in your browser you should now see the app.
 You can press control-c in the terminal to exit the server.

-The above instructions should be enough to get the Django server running, and the membership management software accessible from a browser.
-There is a small amount of additional configuration required for a fully working system, which is OS agnostic.
-We will be producing a guide for this additional configuration soon.

 After you have done the above subsequent setup is a lot simpler.
 ```sh